-- 7.37.1 Where a decision is made by the Cabinet or an individual member of the Cabinet or a Committee of the Cabinet or under joint arrangements with other public bodies, the decision shall be published by the Monitoring Officer, including where possible by electronic means, and shall be available at the main offices of the Council normally within 2 working days of it being made.
-All Councillors will be sent copies of the records of all such decisions within the same time scale. - 7.37.2 The communication to Councillors sending them the decision will (a) bear the date on which the decision is published and (b) will specify the date when the decision will come into force (subject to Rule 7.37.3) and may then be implemented, on the expiry of five clear days (the "Call-in Period") after the date of publication of the decision, unless the appropriate Scrutiny Committee objects to it and calls it in for review within the Call-in Period. - 7.37.3 During the Call-in Period the Monitoring Officer shall call-in a decision for scrutiny by a Scrutiny Committee if so requested in the specified format ("the Call-In Request") by the chair or 5 members of a Scrutiny Committee PROVIDED THAT the Monitoring Officer and / or the Chief Finance Officer are satisfied that the following conditions are met: - 7.37.3.1 the decision or action was contrary to the policy framework or budget, or fell outside the functions of the Cabinet; or - 7.37.3.2 the Cabinet or decision maker had not followed agreed procedures or failed to consult (where required) before reaching its decision; or - 7.37.3.3 the Cabinet had not followed, or had failed to take account of, any legal obligations, including regulations or statutory guidance governing the Council's actions, or other guidance adopted by the Council. - 7.37.4 Where the Monitoring Officer and / or the Chief Finance Officer are satisfied that one or more of the conditions set out in rule 7.37.3 above have been met, they shall produce a written report setting out the reasons for coming to this conclusion and the Monitoring Officer will then arrange for a "Call-In Notice" to be issued in accordance with Rule 7.37.5 below. - 7.37.5 A Call-In Notice must contain the following: - 7.37.5.1 details of the condition set out in rule 7.37.3 above being relied upon; - 7.37.5.2 the reasons why it is believed one or more of the conditions are satisfied; - 7.37.6 The Monitoring Officer shall call a meeting of that Scrutiny Committee on such a date as s/he may determine, where possible after consultation with the chair or vice chair of that the appropriate Scrutiny Committee , and usually within 10 clear days of the receipt of the Call-In Request (the "Scrutiny Period") (only in exceptional circumstances will the chair of the Scrutiny Committee consider extending this time limit and the period of extension cannot in any circumstances exceed a further 5 clear days).
+- 7.37 The Call-In Procedure Rules set out in this Rule 7.37 do not apply to the Local Services Board Scrutiny Committee.
+For the sake of clarity the Local Service Board Scrutiny Committee does not have the ability to call-in decisions / recommendations made by the Local Service Board. - 7.37.1 Where a decision is made by the Cabinet or an individual member of the Cabinet or a Committee of the Cabinet or under joint arrangements with other public bodies, the decision shall be published by the Monitoring Officer, including where possible by electronic means, and shall be available at the main offices of the Council normally within 2 working days of it being made.
+All Councillors will be sent copies of the records of all such decisions within the same time scale. - 7.37.2 The communication to Councillors sending them the decision will (a) bear the date on which the decision is published and (b) will specify the date when the decision will come into force (subject to Rule 7.37.3) and may then be implemented, on the expiry of five clear days (the "Call-in Period") after the date of publication of the decision, unless the appropriate Scrutiny Committee objects to it and calls it in for review within the Call-in Period. - 7.37.3 During the Call-in Period the Monitoring Officer shall call-in a decision for scrutiny by the relevant Scrutiny Committee if so requested in the specified format ("the Call-In Request") by the chair or 54 members of a Scrutiny Committee PROVIDED THAT the Monitoring Officer and / or the Chief Finance Officer are satisfied that the following conditions are met: - 7.37.3.1 the decision or action was contrary to the policy framework or budget, or fell outside the functions of the Cabinet; or - 7.37.3.2 the Cabinet or decision maker had not followed agreed procedures or failed to consult (where required) before reaching its decision; or - 7.37.3.3 the Cabinet had not followed, or had failed to take account of, any legal obligations, including regulations or statutory guidance governing the Council's actions, or other guidance adopted by the Council. - 7.37.4 Where the Monitoring Officer and / or the Chief Finance Officer are satisfied that one or more of the conditions set out in rule 7.37.3 above have been met, they shall produce a written report setting out the reasons for coming to this conclusion and the Monitoring Officer will then arrange for a "Call-In"